 Offers to Former Summer Interns

-Full-time offers to students who completed summer internships at your company must be held open until at least October 31, 2014.
+Full-time offers to students who completed summer internships at your company must be held open until November 2, 2012.

 Pre-interview Dinners and Sell Days

-Pre-interview events the night before interviews are generall not allowed.
-Exceptions may be made for companies outside the New York metropolitan area.
-Please consult Natalie Rios, assistant director of recruiting events, or your firm’s account manager about your company’s circumstances.
+Pre-interview dinners are generally not allowed.
+Exceptions may be made for companies outside the tri-state area.
+Please consult Natalie Rios or your account manager about your company's circumstances.

-Sell events should never conflict with academic commitments and are therefore best held on Fridays or Saturdays.
-Additionally, firms may not invite students to sell events or other postinterview events until offers have been extended.
+Sell Days should never conflict with academic commitments and are therefore best held on Fridays or Saturdays.
+Additionally, firms may not invite students to sell days or other post interview events until after offers are extended.